-2.1 Facilities refers to permanent features of the campus that are owned, operated and controlled by North Carolina Central University.
-These include new or existing buildings and their interior spaces such as wings, halls, laboratories, auditoria, classrooms and gymnasia, exterior spaces such as tennis courts, stadia, streets, tracks, fields and other landscape features and amenities.
+2.1 The terms “Facility” and “Facilities” refer to permanent features of the campus that are owned, operated, and controlled by NCCU.
+These include new or existing buildings and their interior spaces such as wings, halls, laboratories, auditoria, classrooms and gymnasia, exterior spaces such as tennis courts, stadia, streets, tracks, fields, and other landscape features and amenities.

-2.2 Programs broadly refers to academic colleges, schools, departments, libraries, centers, institutes and other units associated with University operations.
+2.2 The terms “Program” and "Programs" broadly refer to academic colleges, schools, departments, libraries, centers, institutes, and other units associated with University operations.

-3.1 The naming policy shall be reviewed periodically by the Division of Institutional Advancement with all recommended changes requiring approval by the Chancellor and Board of Trustees.
+The naming policy shall be reviewed periodically by the NCCU Division of Institutional Advancement, with all recommended changes requiring approval by the Chancellor and the NCCU Board of Trustees (BOT).

 4.1 Board of Trustees

-4.1.1 The act of naming a facility or program shall be the responsibility of the Board of Trustees, acting after they receive a recommendation from the Chancellor.
-Honorees should be informed throughout the naming discussions that final naming for all facilities and programs requires the approval of the Board of Trustees.
+4.1.1 Authority for naming a facility or program shall be the responsibility of the BOT, acting after receiving a recommendation from the Chancellor.
+Donors and honorees should be informed throughout the naming discussions that final naming opportunities for all facilities and programs require the approval of the BOT.

-4.2.1 The Chancellor must approve any naming prior to submittal to the Board of Trustees.
+4.2.1 The Chancellor must approve any naming prior to submittal to the BOT.

 4.2.2 The Chancellor will determine the following:

-126.96.36.199 Whether there is equity among the naming opportunities established for similar contributions.
+184.108.40.206 Whether there is equity among the naming opportunities established for similar contributions;

 5. Naming Requirements

-5.1 It is the policy of the University that facilities or programs may be named for donors who have made significant financial contributions to the University.
-In these cases, there is no requirement that the honoree be deceased or separated from the university or public service.
-However, a facility or program also may be named for services rendered to the university, state and nation by a university graduate, former public servant or member of NCCU’s faculty, staff administration or Board of Trustees.
-Great care must be exercised in bestowing the honor for service as the university forfeits the potential for considerable financial support with these nominations.
-Consideration for naming based on service shall not be undertaken by the committee until: (1) the prospective honoree has been deceased for not less than one year or (2) The prospective honoree retired, resigned or otherwise left the university or public service not less than one year prior to consideration and (3) a formal nomination has been made by the appropriate body (i.e., Faculty Planning Council, Staff Senate, NCCU Alumni Association, etc.)
+5.1 University facilities or programs may be named for donors who have made significant financial contributions to the University.
+In these cases, there is no requirement that the donor be deceased or separated from the University or public service.
+A facility or program also may be named in honor of exemplary service rendered to the University, state or nation by members of the University community to include administrators, faculty, staff, students, alumni, the Board of Trustees, or former public servants.
+Great care must be exercised in bestowing the honor for exemplary service as the University forfeits the potential for considerable financial support with these nominations.
+Consideration for naming based on exemplary service shall be determined by the Committee but not undertaken until (1) the prospective honoree has been deceased for not less than one year or (2) the prospective honoree retired, resigned or otherwise left the University or public service not less than one year prior to consideration and (3) a formal nomination has been made by the appropriate body (i.e., Faculty Planning Council, Staff Senate, NCCU Alumni Association, etc.)

 5.2 Naming Facilities

-5.2.1 Corporations and organizations are eligible prospective honorees for the naming of facilities.
-However, additional due diligence must be taken to avoid any real or apparent conflict of interest or administrative/academic influence.
-All signage must conform to university guidelines and may not include the organization's logo or other branding components.
+5.2.1 Corporations, foundations and organizations are eligible prospective honorees for the naming of facilities.
+Additional due diligence must be taken to avoid any real or apparent conflicts of interest.
+All signage must conform to University guidelines and may not include the organization's logo or other branding components.
 Naming opportunities may include (1) new facilities that are to be constructed or acquired; (2) existing facilities that are undergoing major or minor renovations; and (3) existing facilities not undergoing renovations.

-5.2.3 Such an endowment would be managed by the North Carolina Central University Foundation, Inc. At such time as the University moves forward with the construction or renovation of the facility, the funds will be transferred to the University.
+5.2.3 Such an endowment would be managed by the Foundation.
+At such time as the University moves forward with the construction or renovation of the facility, the funds will be transferred to the University.

 5.3 Naming Programs

-5.3.1 A gift for naming a program should reflect the size, national ranking or visibility of the program, as well as the gift values accepted for naming comparable programs in the discipline or on the University campus; and
+5.3.1 A gift for naming a program should reflect the size, national ranking or visibility of the program, as well as the gift values accepted for naming comparable programs in the discipline or at the University; and

-6.1 When a facility or program is to be named in consideration of a financial contribution, the University or affiliated foundation shall have received the gift, or its future receipt shall be assured through the appropriate signed gift agreement, before a naming action shall be taken.
+6.1 When a facility or program is to be named in consideration of a financial contribution, the University or Foundation shall have received the gift, or its future receipt shall be assured through the appropriate signed gift agreement, before a naming action shall be taken.

-6.4 Combinations of revocable planned gifts and cash may occasionally qualify for current naming opportunities under the right circumstances.
-The combination must be explained fully to the Committee and a case made for the appropriateness of the naming given the specifics of a particular gift.
+6.4 Combinations of revocable planned gifts and cash may occasionally qualify for current naming opportunities under the right circumstances and given the specifics of a particular gift.
 Particular emphasis will be given to any cash flow requirements, the predictability of the long-term value of the revocable deferred gift component, and the predictability of its receipt.

 7. Duration and Modification of the Naming

-7.1.1 The appropriate University representative will make all reasonable efforts to inform in advance the original benefactors or honorees or their surviving family members when the naming period is deemed to have concluded.
+7.1.2 The appropriate University representative will make all reasonable efforts to inform in advance the original donors or honorees or their surviving family members when the naming period is deemed to have concluded.

-7.1.3 In cases in which the facility is named for a corporation or organization and the corporation or organization changes its name, the University may deem that the naming period has concluded.
+7.1.4 In cases in which a facility is named for a corporation, foundation and organization and a name change occurs, the University may deem that the naming period has concluded.

-7.2 When the benefactor’s or honoree’s naming period has concluded, the facility or program may be renamed in recognition of a new gift, subject to these guidelines and to any specific terms and conditions set forth in the original naming agreement.
+7.2 When the donor's naming period has concluded, the facility or program may be renamed in recognition of a new significant financial contribution subject to these guidelines and to any specific terms and conditions set forth in the original naming agreement.

-7.3 In exceptional circumstances, additional names may be added to a facility or unit in recognition of an additional gift even if the prior benefactor’s or honoree’s naming period has not concluded, subject to any specific terms and conditions set forth in the original naming agreement.
-Hyphenation is one method for jointly naming a facility or unit.
+7.3 In exceptional circumstances, additional names may be added to a facility or program in recognition of an additional gift even if the prior donor's or naming period has not concluded, subject to BOT approval and any specific terms and conditions set forth in the original naming agreement.
+Hyphenation is one method for jointly naming a facility or program.

-7.4 In appropriate instances, most often involving a corporate benefactor, a naming may be granted for a pre-determined fixed term, usually three to five years.
-At the end of the term, the name of the facility or unit shall expire but may be renewed with the same or a new name.
-The gift agreement should clearly specify the period of time for which the facility or unit will be named.
+7.4.1 In appropriate instances, most often involving a corporate donor, a naming may be granted for a pre-determined fixed term, usually three-to-five years.
+At the end of the term, the name of the facility or program shall expire but may be renewed with the same or a new name.
+The gift agreement should clearly specify the period of time for which the facility or program will be named.

-7.5 If a benefactor or honoree requests a change to the name of a facility or unit (e.g., due to divorce or corporate merger), the University will consider the request.
-If approved, all replacement signage and other related costs shall be at the donor’s or honoree’s expense.
+7.5.1 If a donor requests a change to the name of a facility or program (e.g., due to divorce or corporate merger), the University will consider the request.
+If approved, all replacement signage and other related costs shall be at the donor’s expense.

-7.6.2 If the benefactor fails to maintain payments on a pledge upon which the naming was bestowed, the naming may be revoked.
+22.214.171.124 If the donor fails to maintain payments on a pledge upon which the naming was bestowed, the naming may be revoked.